 Performers.
 Advocates.
 Storytellers.
 Leaders.

-Wheaton graduates are making an impact and moving the world forward in so many different ways.
+Wheaton students and graduates are making an impact and moving the world forward in so many different ways.
 They’re experts, innovators, problem-solvers and skilled communicators.
 They’re passionate about what they do and why they do it.
-They have a keen sense of responsibility, and a knack for putting their ideas and ideals into action.
+They have a keen sense of responsibility and a knack for putting their ideas and ideals into action.

-In our new Movers and Makers series, we explore the diverse ways alumni have built on their Wheaton foundation to find success—as well as a strong sense of purpose.
+Our Movers and Makers series explores the diverse ways alumni and students have built on their Wheaton foundation to find success—as well as a strong sense of purpose.

 said their Wheaton education enabled them to think critically and analytically